Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of

-Further signature of the two-stage growth process is highlighted in panel(F), where the contributions from bulk energy and elastic distortions along with the total free energy is portrayed.
-As also noted in nematic droplet study, $\mathcal{F}_{elastic}$ is an order less than $\mathcal{F}_{bulk}$.
-The elastic energy slowly decreases with time, while exhibiting two overshoots, with one prominent at late stage before saturating to the equilibrium value.
-This overshoot corresponds to maximization of the elastic energy during coalescence of droplets.
-Both bulk and total free energy displays a plateau where the growth remains frozen in time, attributing to the competition between local melting due to fluctuation and emergence of supercritical cluster after subsequent interval.
-As also evident, the plateau increases with an increasing $\kappa$, thus more surface energy forbids the formation of supercritical nuclei.
-These speculations are more evident when higher surface energy is considered (see animation \cite{movie}), where due to increased barrier height, the critical radius is large compared to the fluctuation induced local melting of uniaxial order.
-Therefore, the subcritical droplets evacuate from the medium.
+Further support of the two-stage growth process is provided in the evolution of energy as highlighted in panel (F). $\mathcal{F}_{elastic}$ slowly decreases after exhibiting two overshoots, with the prominent one at a late stage before saturating to the equilibrium value.
+The overshoot corresponds to a maximum in the elastic energy during droplet coalescence.
+Both bulk and total free energies display a plateau where growth remains temporally frozen.
+As is evident, the plateau increases with increasing $\kappa$, indicating that more surface energy slows down the formation of supercritical nuclei.
+These effects are more evident when higher surface energy is considered (see Supplementary Animations S3 and S4) where due to increased barrier height, the critical radius is large compared to the fluctuation-induced melted droplets and subcritical droplets disappear quickly from the film.

-To quantify the growth process in post-nucleation stage, we explore the evolution of tagged cluster as well as average cluster size $\langle N_c\rangle$.
-Middle and lower panel(G) display the same for $\kappa=1$ and $6$.
-It was not possible to keep track of single clusters for $\kappa<1$ due to very small correlation length.
-Evolution of average cluster length, drawn in the inset to middle panel, is found to follow the tagged cluster dynamics.
-The growth law is observed to obey eq.(\ref{eq:growth}) with a change of early diffusive to late stage ballistic dynamics before coalescence.
-Thus we predict a growth mechanism similar to $I\rightarrow N$ study.
+To quantify the growth process, we explore the evolution of a tagged cluster and the average cluster size $\langle N_c\rangle$.
+Middle and lower panels of (G) display them for $\kappa=1$ and $6$.
+For $\kappa<1$, it was impossible to keep track of single clusters due to very small correlation length.
+Evolution of the average cluster length, shown in the inset of the middle panel, is found to follow the tagged cluster dynamics.
+The growth law is observed to obey eq.(\ref{eq:growth}) with a change of an early diffusive to a late stage ballistic growth before coalescence.